 Adjustments are made to the associates accounting policies where they are different from those of Council for the purposes of the consolidated financial statements.

 Commentary - Interests in other entities

-Appendix H contains detailed guidance on AASB 10-12 and additional disclosures for specific circumstances.
+Appendix H - section 5 of the Code, contains detailed guidance on AASB 10-12 and additional disclosures for specific circumstances.

 The following disclosures are illustrated in Appendix H: